Enjoy this homemade Dark Chocolate Hot Fudge Sauce as a dessert drizzled over ice cream, cakes, cheesecakes or for dipping fresh fruit.

 Easy Dark Chocolate Hot Fudge Sauce Recipe

 This sauce is fudgy, rich and velvety smooth.
 If you search for hot fudge sauce recipes likely tens of thousands of recipes come up.
 It provides a clear insight into the love of chocolate sauce all around the globe.
 Dark chocolate has more antioxidants than green tea and just as many as blueberries.
 The minerals in chocolate also help to increase brain power and function and help reduce the symptoms of stress.
 In my mind that transforms it into health food.
 That's my story and I'm sticking to it.

-- When making this sauce, it's important that you don't allow the mixture to boil while the chocolate is melting.
-Think gently melting the chocolate with the cream, for the best result.
+- When making this fudge sauce, it's important that you don't allow the mixture to boil while the chocolate is melting.
+Think of gently melting the chocolate with the cream, for the best result.

 - This sauce is delicious on ice cream, as a fondue with fruit, or drizzled over pound cake.

 - Once made, you can use it immediately or store tightly sealed in the refrigerator for up to 2 weeks.
 I like to keep it in a mason jar but any airtight container will work.